-Our application window opens annually in September; the application deadline is January 31.
+Our application window opens annually in mid-September; the application deadline is January 31.
 The application review process begins on February 1, with offers of acceptance beginning in early March.
 Depending on capacity, a second round of applications may be adjudicated after March 1.

 Both MA and PhD applications require submission of additional materials to Cultural Studies: read below on how to prepare these important elements.